disease-maps/disease-maps.github.io/pages/projects/isdguide.md

 ---
-layout: page
+title: ISD guide
-title: ISD Guide
+layout: default
 permalink: /isdguide/
 ---

 # A quick user guide to navigate and explore the ISD map